Balancing mind, body and spirit

-We have two school nurses and girls can refer themselves to our counsellor at any time.
+We have two school nurses and students can refer themselves to our counsellors at any time.
 We also hold classes and workshops to support their personal, social, health and economic education.
-Last year, our girls received age appropriate advice on a host of topics ranging from coping with stress and staying safe to health issues like breast cancer and HIV prevention.
+Last year, our pupils received age appropriate advice on a host of topics ranging from coping with stress and staying safe to health issues like breast cancer and HIV prevention.

 Settling in at senior School

-LEH is a welcoming, safe community where students establish strong relationships, learning alongside other talented girls.
-We know that building a new girl’s sense of “belonging” is vital.
+LEH is a welcoming, safe community where students establish strong relationships, learning alongside other talented pupils.
+We know that building a new student’s sense of “belonging” is vital.
 So we arrange a comprehensive programme of events to make settling in as easy as possible.

-Fun events like treasure hunts, team building and New Girls’ lunches are highly successful in helping girls to bond.
+Fun events like treasure hunts, team building and New Students’ lunches are highly successful in helping pupils to bond.
 Getting involved in sport, music, drama, clubs and societies is a sure-fire way to win friends.
 Your daughter will soon become part of the team, feel valued, and automatically belong.

 Our teachers always bear in mind what it’s like to be a small fish in a large pond.
 A friendly word often work wonders, and they always make a point of saying “Hello” and smiling at any pupil who’s on their own or looks lost.
 We’ll do everything we can to ensure your daughter is happy, healthy and thrives at LEH.